BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 **Products that use this scheme**
 - [Photon SDK]({{ 'https://photonsdk.org'}}) (for use by other wallets, in development)
 - [Casa]({{ 'https://keys.casa'}})  mobile single key
 - [Paymobil]({{ 'https://www.paymobil.co'}}) (not a bitcoin wallet)

 ***

 ## Recovery phrase

-Recovery phrases have been the most common private key management scheme by far, since its proposal with BIP39 in 2013.
+Recovery phrases have been the most common private key management scheme by far, since its proposal with [BIP39]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki'}}) in 2013.
 If you have used any non-custodial bitcoin product you are likely to have experienced the onboarding requirements.

-After creating a new wallet, you will be asked to manually backup a 12 (or 24 in rare instances) word recovery-phrase to a ‘safe place’.
+After creating a new wallet, you will be asked to manually backup a 12 (or 24 in rare instances) word recovery-phrase to a *safe place*.
 As the next step it will often ask you to verify that you did save it by having you input the phrase in the correct order.

 This scheme is suitable for target-audiences who are already familiar with bitcoin and procedures for secure off-line backups of the recovery phrase.
 It is not suited for complete beginners.
 When told to store the backup in a safe way off-line, bitcoin-beginners in reality often take a screenshot, write it down in plain text somewhere on their mobile device, computer or a piece of paper on the fridge, or simply don’t back it up at all.
 This has the risk of achieving the opposite of what we want; high risk of self-inflicted loss and low to medium security in terms of third party theft.